 No support for Apple TV+ service.
 Many features require a Google account.

-Millions of consumers have given up their cable TV subscriptions and opted instead to watch their shows and movies through streaming services over the internet.
+Many consumers have given up their cable TV subscriptions and opted instead for streaming services over the internet.
 Who can blame them?
 Streaming services offer higher quality video and audio with few, if any, commercials, and subscribing to multiple services is cheaper than paying a single cable TV bill.
 There’s no other way to say it: streaming is the future.

 To stream content to your TV, you need a streaming device: a gadget that plugs into your TV and provides access to streaming services.
 Streaming devices are everywhere.
 They come in all shapes and sizes, and they all have their strengths and weaknesses.
 Some are ideal for traveling, while others are powerful enough to be the centerpiece of a home theater.

-Whether it’s your first time streaming or you’re looking to upgrade your existing streaming device, now is a good time to take a fresh look at the market.
+Whether it’s your first time streaming or you’re looking to upgrade your existing streaming device, now is a good time for a fresh viewing of the market.
 There are options for every scenario and every price point, so no matter what your needs are, you can start binging in no time.

 The streaming device market is crowded, but you can narrow down your search by making a few decisions about how you’ll use yours.
 Start with these questions.